najmulcse/todolist-api/readme.md

 ## Introduction

-This is TodoList singel page application.
+This is TodoList single page application.
 For frontend development i used ReactJs(javascript framework) and for backend API developement used PHP.
 Here database is used MySQL.

 ## Installation process